model-checking/kani-verifier-blog/_drafts/announcing-the-kani-rust-verifier-project.md

 We imagine a wide spectrum of tools to help developers ensure that their code is secure and correct.
 This is not a new idea.
 For example, we were inspired by Alastair Reid’s [blog posts](https://alastairreid.github.io/why-not-both/) about the complementary nature of testing and automated reasoning (also known as formal verification) and the call to try to have both.
-Here's a possible subway map of exciting destinations:
+Here's a sketch of a subway map of exciting stops:

 ```
                                                             Prusti